reijonen/imageboard/README.md

-Try it out at: https://imageboard-v1-r6to.onrender.com
+Try it out at: https://imageboard-v1-r6to.onrender.com (give it a minute to start up)